mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/introduction.en.md

-# Report of the Mercado Pago Marketplace

-## What is the sales report of the Mercado Pago Marketplace?
+# Sales report of Mercado Pago's payment split solution

-The sales report of the Mercado Pago Marketplace is a new type of report that can be downloaded in *csv* and *xlsx* formats.
-It **allows you to access all the information related to the movements of your linked sellers**.
-It includes details of the transactions carried out within a specific time period, the different fees associated with each transaction, as well as cases of money settlement, blocks, and unblocks.
+The Sales report of Mercado Pago's payment split solution provides a **comprehensive view of transactions by linked sellers**, available for download in both _csv_ and _json_ formats.
+This report details operations conducted during a specific time period, covering various transaction fees, settlement cases, financial blocking, and unblocking.
+It also contains essential data such as the total transaction amount, marketplace fee, Mercado Pago fee, and the total amount of received money.

+> NOTE
+>
+> Important
+>
-Currently, the sales report of the Mercado Pago Marketplace is only available through the API.
+> This report can only be accessed through the API.

-## How do I download the report?
+## Downloading the report

-The download of the Marketplace Sales Report from Mercado Pago must be configured via API.
-It can be requested in two ways, manually or automatically, but in both cases, some prior configurations are required, such as:
+To download the sales report of Mercado Pago's payment split solution, you need to configure it via the API.
+This process can be done manually or automatically.
+However, in both options, some preliminary configurations are required, as outlined below.

    - Frequency.
-   - List of emails that will receive the report.
+   - List of email addresses that will receive the report.
-   - List of columns or attributes to be included.
+   - List of columns or attributes to include.

+> NOTE
+>
-Please note that generating the report may take a few minutes depending on the time period you want to include.
-Once available, you can download it from a link we will send you via email or through the API.
+> Please note that report creation may take a few minutes, depending on the selected time interval.
+Once it's ready, we will provide a download link that you will receive via email or can access through the API.

-### Report Values

-In the sales report of the Mercado Pago Marketplace, you will find the details of each transaction made by a linked seller, within the selected time frame, including: total transaction amount, marketplace fee, Mercado Pago fee, and total amount of money received.

-## How to Use the Report?

-### Use the report for reconciliation
+## Using the report

-**This report is used for reconciling** the total amount of transactions made by your sellers on our platform with your reconciliation systems or tools.
+The report can serve as a **reconciliation tool** between the total transactions carried out by your linked sellers on our platform and your reconciliation systems or tools.

-Generate the sales report whenever you need to reconcile the detailed invoiced amount between two dates.
-You will be able to know when each transaction was made, under which concepts, its status, amounts, fees, and the username of the seller who made it.

-### Use the report to track your history

-You can use the report to track in detail the sales made by the sellers linked to your marketplace within a given time frame.
-Furthermore, this report will allow you to:
+Upon creation, it provides detailed information such as dates, concepts, statuses, amounts, and fees for each transaction, along with the identification of the responsible seller.
+The report is especially useful for:

+ 1. Tracking sales by linked sellers during specific periods.
-   - Analyze which sellers generate the greatest economic impact.
+ 2. Identifying sellers with a significant economic impact.
-   - Assign preferential fees to sellers based on their sales.
+ 3. Establishing preferential fees based on sales volume.
-   - Generate campaigns together with the sellers.
+ 4. Coordinating collaborative campaigns with sellers.
-   - Identify the most and least used payment methods (debit, credit, account balance, etc.).
+ 5. Assessing the prevalence of different payment methods, such as debit, credit, and account balance.

+We recommend using this report whenever you need a detailed financial reconciliation between two specific dates.